Introduction

 About

-Asian American and Pacific Islander history and heritage are as vast as the many countries and nations that make up this demographic.
+Asian American and Pacific Islander history and heritage are as vast as the many countries and nations who have created it.

 These histories reflect more than a thousand years of Asian American and Pacific Islander heritage.
 As of 2024, over 20 million people of Asian or Pacific Islander descent live in the United States, totaling about 6 percent of the US population.
 Throughout this site, you can find stories of Asian American and Pacific Islander history and heritage from early Pacific Islander cultural centers to the fight for civil rights and political recognition.